CodenNerd/WebbersIncubate-40-days-of-code/Day-1/Instructions.md

 # Day 1 - Making your first Pull Request

+## Install Git

+- Please follow this 4-min tutorial to install git

 ## Clone your repository

 - Go to your forked version of this repository.
 That's where we start from.